xnorkl/cyberdefenseclub/playbook/README.md

 Each team is responsible maintaining the services under their purview:
 - #### Firewall
-	- Egress and Ingress Rules should be defined for each fundamental service
+	- Egress and Ingress Rules for all fundamental services
 - #### Windows
-	- AD DNS should remain up at all times
+	- AD DNS
 	- Webmail-HTTP
 - #### Linux
+	- HTTP/HTTPS
+	- DNS
-	- https
+	-

 ## Hardening
 There should be no injects given within the first 15 minutes.
 Hardening each and every device under your purview is the first step that should be taken towards securing a system.
 Since hardening a system is never completely finished, break hardening up into an initial step and a recurrent process.